aaditmshah/augment/README.md

 # augment #

-The world's smallest and fastest classical JavaScript inheritance pattern (`Function.prototype.augment`) is an [eight line function](https://github.com/javascript/augment/blob/master/lib/augment.js#L18 "augment.js") which allows you to write [CoffeeScript style classes](http://coffeescript.org/#classes "CoffeeScript") with a flair of [simplicity](http://ejohn.org/blog/simple-javascript-inheritance/ "John Resig -   Simple JavaScript Inheritance"); and it still [beats the bejesus](http://jsperf.com/oop-benchmark/118 "JavaScript Object Oriented Libraries Benchmark · jsPerf") out of other JavaScript inheritance libraries.
+The world's smallest and fastest classical JavaScript inheritance pattern (`augment`) is a [seven line function](https://github.com/javascript/augment/blob/master/lib/augment.js#L13 "augment.js") which allows you to write [CoffeeScript style classes](http://coffeescript.org/#classes "CoffeeScript") with a flair of [simplicity](http://ejohn.org/blog/simple-javascript-inheritance/ "John Resig -   Simple JavaScript Inheritance"); and it still [beats the bejesus](http://jsperf.com/oop-benchmark/118 "JavaScript Object Oriented Libraries Benchmark · jsPerf") out of other JavaScript inheritance libraries.

 Inspired by giants like [Jeremy Ashkenas](http://ashkenas.com/ "Jeremy/Ashkenas — Portfolio") and [John Resig](http://ejohn.org/ "John Resig - JavaScript Programmer"), `augment` is an augmentation of ideas.
 Classes created using `augment` have a CoffeeScript like structure, and a syntax like John Resig's; but they are more readable, intuitive and orders of magnitude faster.
 Plus they work on every JavaScript platform.